VOLUNTEER IN HONDURAS

 The Villa Soleada Guest House is located 15 minutes away from El Progresso, Honduras.
 It is located in a small, gated facility in Villa Soleada.
 It has 62 beds, 10 bathrooms, and a large common room where volunteers can eat and hang out.
 There are also books, board games, snack bar, private security, Wifi Internet, 24/7 staff members, purified water, and more.
 The Guest House employs parents from the area, providing valuable employment opportunities for the community.

 “I was a timid little freshman just searching for a chance to travel.
-Students Helping Honduras has been a part of my college experience since my first week on campus and I cannot yet fully comprehend how it has developed me as a person
+One Thousand Schools has been a part of my college experience since my first week on campus and I cannot yet fully comprehend how it has developed me as a person

-SHH has pushed me to be reflective and challenged me to never stop learning.
-SHH’s mission statement is ‘to alleviate extreme poverty and violence in Honduras through youth empowerment and education.”
-SHH is on a mission to RESPONSIBLY construct 1000 schools across villages in Honduras to spread the power of education.
+OTS has pushed me to be reflective and challenged me to never stop learning.
+The mission statement is ‘to alleviate extreme poverty and violence in Honduras through youth empowerment and education.”
+We are on a mission to RESPONSIBLY construct 1000 schools across villages in Honduras to spread the power of education.
 I’m grateful to be a sidekick in this mission, because it is an incredible adventure with incredible people.”

 University of Kentucky